This article will explain what iiNet usernames look like, where to find them, and how they're used.

 A username is the label used to identify your account and/or services with iiNet.
 Each service that we sell has its own username – this is typically chosen when you sign up for that service.

-All iiNet Group internet service usernames are also functional email addresses.
-They’ll look like the following examples:
+All internet service usernames are also functional email addresses.
+Here's some examples:

 You can find a username in the following places: